-Rafe Khatchadorian is headed back to the dreaded Hills Village Middle School when his art school is closed down.
-As if that's not bad enough, he's going to be held back a year...unless he can prove himself on an outdoor survival excursion, complete with dangerous white-water rafting, dizzying rock climbing, and fanatical counselors.
+After a rough summer, Rafe is heading back to the dreaded Hills Village Middle School, the site of the very worst years of his life.
+And as if that's not bad enough, he's learned that he's going to be held back a year unless he can prove himself on an outdoor survival excursion--complete with dangerous white-water rafting, dizzying rock climbing, and fanatical counselors.
 Rafe and the rest of the pack of "delinquent" trainees are forced to cooperate as they prepare for the final test: a solo excursion in the deep woods.
 Can Rafe come out of the experience in one piece?
-And if he does, will he go home as the same insecure kid?
+And if he does, he go home as the same insecure kid?

 Praise for Middle School: My Brother Is a Big, Fat Liar:—

 "Mayhem, misbehavior, and irreverence.... [and] don't forget the revelation of a big secret...
 This installment will not sit long on the shelf."